toaq/resources/archive.md

 > kind of
 >

-mi Heutijeqtua
-> so the toaq sex shop would be ja do ja do ja do?

 mi 🍵
 > although each of the X’s would be distinct
 >
-and the whole wouldn’t really mean anything without context
+> and the whole wouldn’t really mean anything without context
-> oh no
->
-> the name for the letter ‘X’ is by no means ‘ja dó’
 >

 mi Heutijeqtua